Nancy Naples (politician)

 Nancy A. Naples is an American government official and former investment banker.
-Naples was formerly Commissioner of Motor Vehicles in New York; she was appointed State Motor Vehicles Commissioner by then-Gov. George Pataki in January 2006 following a 12-year political career in Western New York.
+Naples was formerly Commissioner of Motor Vehicles in New York; she was appointed State Motor Vehicles Commissioner by then-Governor George Pataki in January 2006 following a 12-year political career in Western New York.
 She served as a Cabinet member for the final year of Pataki's term.
 Naples was also formerly a member of the Board of Directors of Amtrak.

 Naples was elected in 1993, 1997, and 2001 as County Comptroller of Erie County, New York.
 In 2004 she ran for Congress, narrowly losing to then-Democratic Assemblyman Brian Higgins by less than 1% for the right to succeed Republican Jack Quinn.